The Science of Color in Marketing and Advertising

-- Why do most fast food restaurants have yellow in their logos?
+- Why do most fast-food restaurants have yellow in their logos?

 Keynote: Choose Your Winning Color

 Studies from both Neuroscience and Psychology have uncovered many practical insights into how color affects what we like and what we buy.
 In business, choosing the right colors boosts sales and improves marketing.
-However, color is extremely complicated.
+However, color is highly complicated.
 The human eye can see millions of them.

 Learning Objectives ~ Get answers to:

-- How can color change our taste, smell and emotion?
+- How can color change our taste, smell, and emotion?

 - How do you get your marketing messages across?